RasmusEdgar/dintwm/readme.txt

 Some parts of the code (tile and fibonacci functions) are adapted from dwm, a DWM-LICENSE is therefore included.

 Ketopt.h from https://github.com/attractivechaos/klib is licensed under the MIT/X11 license.

+SAST Tools

+PVS-Studio - static analyzer for C, C++, C#, and Java code.

+Other analyzers used are: